Our School Curriculum:

 How do we deliver our curriculum?

 Our curriculum is delivered through exciting and engaging learning opportunities for our children both in school and out: lessons, assemblies, visits, visitors, workshops, residentials, extra-curricular activities, sport opportunities and fundraising.
 We deliver Mathematics, English, Science, PSHE and the National Curriculum Foundation subjects in line with expectations in the National Curriculum.
-Skills are taught progressively through the year groups for all subjects and content is taught through a thematic approach where appropriate.
+Knowledge (substantive and disciplinary) and curricular skills are taught progressively through the year groups for all subjects and content is taught through a thematic approach where appropriate - so links may be made between art and history for example, and reading will link throughout.

-We place high expectations on teaching and learning across the whole curriculum; we deliver effective teaching and learning, making links across subjects; we teach skills which will be transferrable across subjects; we promote resilience in learning and social contexts within our 5Rs; we plan a broad and balanced curriculum over a 2 year (KS1) or 4 year (KS2 rolling programme; we work in partnership with parents of all our pupils, and other agencies, to support positive learning and behaviour.
+As a school: we place high expectations on teaching and learning across the whole curriculum; we deliver effective teaching and learning, making relevant links across subjects; we plan, teach and revisit knowledge in all areas of the curriculum; we teach skills which will be transferrable across subjects; we promote resilience in learning and social contexts within our 5Rs; we plan a broad and balanced curriculum over a 2 year rolling programme for each class; we work in partnership with parents of all our pupils, and other agencies, to support positive learning and behaviour.

 Our science curriculum is planned over a two year rolling programme, to take into account the two year groups we have in every class.
 Our science lead has planned a progressive curriculum which builds upon the knowledge of prior learning in science topics so that both substantive knowledge and disciplinary knowledge develop progressively.

-Our National Curriculum foundation subjects (History, Geography, Art, DT, French, Music, Computing, PE) and RE are planned over a four year rolling programme in Key Stage 2 (Classes 3,4 and 5) and two years in Key Stage 1 (Classes 1 and 2).
+Our National Curriculum foundation subjects (History, Geography, Art, DT, French, Music, Computing, PE) and RE are planned over a two year rolling programme for each class.
 Because we have two year groups in each class, this enables us to cover all the knowledge required in the National Curriculum.
-We have planned the progression of knowledge carefully, using concepts in the different disciplines to build the curriculum.
+We have planned the progression of knowledge carefully, building the children's understanding key concepts in the different disciplines to map out the curriculum.
 Please see the different subject pages for more information.

 What is the impact of our curriculum and how do we know?

-We aim that the impact will be that children will be academically prepared for the next phase of their education, are motivated to succeed and achieve and are equipped with all the personal skills to do this.
+We aim to ensure that our children are: emotionally and academically prepared for the next phase of their education; motivated to succeed and achieve and are equipped with the personal skills to do this.

 Mrs Sarah Roberts, Headteacher is in charge of the curriculum management.